Randomizing hypergraphs preserving degree correlation and local clustering: Results

 To examine if the targeting rewiring introduces sufficient randomization, we measure the distance measures $D_2$ and $D_{2.5}$, which are defined in Eqs. \eqref{eq:5} and \eqref{eq:6}, as a function of the number of rewiring attempts, $R$, for the hyper $dK$-series with $d_v \in \{2, 2.5\}$ and $d_e \in \{0,1\}$.
 The results for the drug data set are shown in Fig. \ref{fig:5}.
 For both $d_e=0$ and $d_e=1$, $D_2$ rapidly decreased to values that are $\approx$ 15\% larger than the final value in the first $\approx$ $100 \mathcal{M}$ targeting rewiring attempts.
 Then, $D_2$ continued to decrease slowly towards the final value.
 Similarly, $D_{2.5}$ in the case of both $d_e = 0$ and $d_e = 1$ rapidly decreased to values that are $\approx$ 10\% larger than the final values in the first $100 \mathcal{M}$ targeting rewiring attempts and then slowly decayed towards the final values.
 We confirmed that the trajectories of $D_2$ and $D_{2.5}$ were similar for the other three data sets.

-\subsection{Epidemic spreading}
+\subsection{Epidemic Spreading}

 A primary application of the hyper $dK$-series is to simulations of dynamical or other processes on hypergraphs.
 Specifically, comparisons between the results on the original and synthetic hypergraphs generally help us to understand particular structural properties of the hypergraph that impact the processes on hypergraphs.
+For example, comparisons between a dynamical process on networks generated by the hyper $dK$-series with $d_v=0$ and with $d_v=1$ will reveal the effect of the node's degree distribution.
+This is because the hyper $dK$-series with $d_v=0$ destroys the degree distribution of the original hypergraph, whereas that with $d_v=1$ preserves it.
+Likewise, comparisons between $d_v=1$ and $d_v=2$ will reveal the effects of degree correlation; comparisons between $d_v=2$ and $d_v=2.5$ will reveal the effects of redundancy; comparisons between $d_e = 0$ and 1 will reveal the effects of the hyperedge's size distribution.
 We showcase the application of the hyper $dK$-series with epidemic spreading and evolutionary game dynamics models.

 In this section, we examine a susceptible-infected-susceptible (SIS) model on hypergraphs in continuous time \cite{de}.
 Each node is in either the susceptible state or the infectious state at any time $t$.
 Each infectious node recovers and becomes susceptible according to a Poisson process with rate $\delta$.
 A fundamental assumption underlying the present model, which distinguishes it from other SIS models on hypergraphs \cite{bodo, suo2018, jhun2019}, is that the contagion process is critical-mass dynamics, which generalizes a previous model \cite{iacopini}.
 Let $\rho_j$ denote the fraction of infectious nodes in hyperedge $e_j \in E$.
 For each hyperedge $e_j$, each susceptible node in $e_j$ becomes infected at rate $\lambda_j$ if and only if $\rho_j \ge \theta$, where $\theta$ is a parameter.
 We set $\delta = 1$ and $\lambda_j = \lambda \log_{2} |e_j|$, where $\lambda$ is a parameter \cite{de}.